MonkeyNi/tracker/readme.md

 * Search scale: 2
 * LR: 0.009
 * For better use experience, dets and trs will be merged first and then smoothed (with previous 5) results will be showed.
 In this way, we can get smoother result.
-* Use new 'overlap' for track: overlap = intersection / max(areaA, areaB)
+* Use new 'overlap' for track: overlap = intersection / min(areaA, areaB)

 ### ECO Result (zsm2)
 * Sensitivity: 0.6186